kiltum/cv/README.md

 - Work with business partners and other Tech groups to identify technical needs of system and determine priority of needs
 - Drive key performance indicators for emerging technologies as they come online
 - Manage team of associate engineers and contractors
 - Facilitate and lead resolution of complex problems.
-Escalation contact for Support Engineers, internal departments, and customers for technical issues
 - Escalation contact for Support Engineers, internal departments, and customers for technical issues